 \subsection{Pulses}

 To drive the qubits, we use pulses with Gaussian envelope.
 First, the pulse length is set (140\:ns-200\:ns), then the amplitude is varied in a Rabi experiment to calibrate the $X_{180}$ and $X_{90}$ gates.
 Readout uses rectangular pulses.
-We optimize the readout by performing single-shot readout experiment for different readout powers and choosing the parameters that maximize readout fidelity.
+We optimize the readout by performing state discrimination experiment for different readout powers and choosing the parameters that maximize readout fidelity.